May 2019Transmittal 459

 More...

-inviting public comment on a notice of proposed rulemaking that would
+the OCC are inviting public comment on a notice of proposed rulemaking

-address an advanced approaches banking organization’s regulatory capital
+that would address an advanced approaches banking organization’s

-treatment of an investment in unsecured debt instruments issued by
+regulatory capital treatment of an investment in unsecured debt instruments

 (G-SIBs) for the purposes of meeting minimum total loss absorbing